Thursday, January 7, 2016

 “That is why it depends on faith, in order that the promise may rest on grace and be guaranteed to all his offspring—not only to the adherent of the law but also to the one who shares the faith of Abraham, who is the father of us all” (Romans 4:16).

-Even those who adhered to the Mosaic Covenant and called themselves Jewish were not true Jews unless they had a spiritual awakening that enabled God to circumcise their hearts, regardless of any claim to physical descent (Romans 2:28-29).
+Even those who adhered to the Mosaic Covenant and called themselves Jewish were not true Jews, unless they had a spiritual awakening that enabled God to circumcise their hearts, regardless of any claim to physical descent (Romans 2:28-29).

-Believe or Not To Believe
+To Believe Or Not To Believe

-What many people fail to realize is the greatest commandment, which they call the first of the two new commandments, is actually found in the Old Testament book of Deuteronomy chapter six, verses four and five:
+What many people fail to realize is the greatest commandment, which they call the first of the two new commandments, is actually found in the Old Testament book of Deuteronomy, chapter six, verses four and five:

 “Hear, O Israel: The Lord our God, the Lord is One.
 You shall love the Lord your God with all your heart, and with all your soul, and with all your might.”